keycloak/keycloak-quickstarts/app-authz-uma-photoz/README.md

 * Before creating any albums, click on the `My Profile` link.
 A page will display Alice's id and also the number of albums owned by Alice, which should be zero at this point.
 * The next step will be creating a couple of albums.
 Click on the `Create Album` link to add an album.
-For example purposes, let's craete two albums, named `Italy Vacations` and `Greece Vacations`.
+For example purposes, let's create two albums, named `Italy Vacations` and `Greece Vacations`.
 * Clicking on the `My Profile` link now should show a total of two albums owned by Alice.
 * It is also possible to delete an album by clicking on the `[X]` link next to it but we won't do it for the moment.